 While still working on her first bowl, Doña Luz started to discuss the terms of their arrangement.
 “Lupita said it will take you a while to come up with the money, so I’ll accept installments until you do.”

 “I’m sorry?”
 Esperanza said.
 “The money for what?”

 “To buy this place, of course.
 What do I need it for, anyway?
 I might as well do some traveling before I die.”

 For the next couple weeks, Esperanza worked in the shop, cleaning it up and getting it ready to reopen for business.
-She worked all morning, and after siesta she would head to the beach to take in the sun.
-Each night she would have a late dinner with Doña Luz, and some nights they would even share a beer.
+She worked all morning, and after siesta, she would head to the beach to take in the sun.
+Each night she had a late dinner with Doña Luz, and some nights they shared a beer.

 When Esperanza started to make headway on the shop, she left work a little early to head out and sell some of the chocolates she’d brought with her from Guanajuato.
-She was a little timid about selling her special treats, but thought she had better get to work if she was going to buy Doña Luz’s bakery anytime soon.
+She was a bit timid about selling her special treats but thought she had better get to work if she was going to buy Doña Luz’s bakery anytime soon.

 “They are all intimidated by you,” the old woman confessed.
 “You are too beautiful.”

 “What should I do then?”
 Esperanza asked with a mouth full of meatball.

 “Be more aggressive.
 Time will prove that you are not here to steal their husbands.
 But, for now, assert yourself when it comes to selling your chocolates.”
 The Doña put a portion of a meatball in her mouth and began to chew it.
 “And charge a premium.
 They’ll pay it when they learn of its powers.”